PritchardLab/PSU-CIDD-COVID19/cpp-v4-6e-severe-classes/command_line_options.md

 ##### -diag

-This is a flag that prints out some basic diagnostic info as to who was infecte, who was hospitalized, and who died.
+This is a flag that prints out some basic diagnostic info as to who was infected, who was hospitalized, and who died.
 To be used like this:

     `./odesim none -diag`